Vagina: What's typical, what's not

 Vaginal health affects more than just your sex life.
 Find out about common vaginal problems and ways to promote a healthy vagina.By Mayo Clinic Staff

-Vaginal health is an important part of a woman's overall health.
-Vaginal problems can affect your fertility, desire for sex and ability to reach orgasm.
-Ongoing vaginal health issues can also cause stress or relationship problems and impact your self-confidence.
+Vaginal health is an important part of women's overall health.
+Vaginal problems can affect fertility, desire for sex and ability to reach orgasm.
+Ongoing vaginal health issues can also cause stress or relationship problems and affect self-confidence.
 Know the signs and symptoms of vaginal problems and what you can do to protect your vaginal health.

 What affects vaginal health?

 The ovaries, fallopian tubes, uterus, cervix and vagina (vaginal canal) make up the female reproductive system.

 The vagina is a muscular canal that extends from the vulva to the neck of the uterus (cervix).
 The vagina is where the lining of the uterus is shed during menstruation, where penetration can occur during sex and where a baby descends during childbirth.